Harystolho/1.12/README.md

 # UberMiner
-A mod that lets you mine only ores
+A mod that lets you mine only ores using an amazing tool!!!